Botanical Name: Begonia x semperflorens-cultorum

 Water: Keep soil evenly moist all year.
 Overwatering will cause leaves to turn yellow.

-Humidity: Medium to high.
+Humidity: Try to maintain 40-50% relative humidity around your begonias.
 Keep pot on a tray of wet pebbles to increase humidity.

 Temperature: Cool nights (60°F/16°C) and warm days (65-75°F/18-24°C) will trigger flower buds.

 Fertilizer: A steady diet of weak fertilizer will keep begonias happy.
-Feed monthly with a high-phosphorus (10-20-10) liquid fertilizer diluted by half.
+Feed monthly with a high-phosphorus (10-20-10 NPK) water-soluble fertilizer diluted by half.